robtweed/mg-showcase/TUTORIAL-MGDBX-BUN.md

 ### Try it Out

-Stop and restart the Fastify script, and then try our new *GET /user/:id* API, eg:
+Stop and restart the Bun.serve script, and then try our new *GET /user/:id* API, eg:

         curl http://localhost:3000/user/1